small lotus divider graphic on neutral colored background.

 Upper Intake Levels and Safety Margins

-For many nutrients, regulatory and scientific bodies establish tolerable upper intake levels (ULs).³ These levels are not ideal targets; they are thresholds beyond which the risk of adverse effects may be increased. ⁴
+For many nutrients, regulatory and scientific bodies establish tolerable upper intake levels (ULs).³ These levels are not ideal targets.
+They are thresholds beyond which the risk of adverse effects may increase.⁴ A number below the upper limit does not automatically mean the dose is useful, and a number near the upper limit should not be treated as a goal.

 When Higher Doses May Be Appropriate